osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 - Data selection: Select the DNP points on the outstations you want the adapter to collect data from.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more infomation, see [PI Adapter for DNP3 data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and [PI Adapter for DNP3 data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration).
+For more infomation, see [data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and [data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration).

 ## Stream creation